Filing Claims Against a Surety Bond

 Who can file a dealer surety bond claim?
 And how does one do it?

 What Is the Dealer Surety Bond Rule in Texas?

 All licensed dealers – including motor vehicles, motorcycles, wholesale only, wholesale motor vehicle auction and independent mobility motor vehicle licensees- in Texas are required to maintain a $25,000 surety bond.
 The bond is supposed to guarantee that the dealer will pay all valid bank drafts and checks drawn by her/him to purchase vehicles, as well as transfer valid titles for all vehicles that s/he plans to sell.
 If someone suffers a financial loss as a result of a dealer's failure to do certain things, then the full amount of the bond is available to offset that loss.

 Any customer, dealer, auction, third party lender, or other entity that does business with a dealer may file a claim against that dealer's surety bond.
-This includes other dealers, the State of Texas and counties in which the dealer does business.
+This includes the State of Texas and counties in which the dealer does business.

 How Does One File a Claim?